 The other such scene is the one where Jason Ritter and Iva Gocheva wander the ruins, she cuts her foot on a nail and he tells her to wait there while he goes to get some water.
 He enters a building, emerges with a bottle of water and then undergoes a memory reset, looks at the bottle puzzled, drinks from it then puts it in his bag and wanders off in the opposite direction, she entirely forgotten about.

 Claire Carré shot the film in a variety of locations ranging from Gary, Indiana to upstate New York and Poland.
-These provide a dazzling series of ruined locations that look highly effective on screen – be it the series of alleyways strewn with ruined debris, warehouses of unidentified items left packed in rows and rows, Iva Gocheva left sitting with a wounded foot in an area where an entire building has been reduced to a heap of boards, even an entire ruined church.
+These provide a series of ruined locations that look highly effective on screen – be it the series of alleyways strewn with ruined debris, warehouses filled with unidentified items left packed in rows and rows, Iva Gocheva left sitting with a wounded foot in an area where an entire building has been reduced to a heap of boards, even an entire ruined church.